 NYC Holiday Events: Tree Lightings and Celebrations

 (11/26) Light up the Upper West Side with the 19th Annual Winter's Eve at Lincoln Square, an evening of music, food, dancing, children’s activities, and fun for everyone.
 Look for processional groups, multicultural dance troupes, ice sculpting, Jazz at Lincoln Center, youth choruses, jugglers, stilt-walkers, and more!
 At Dante Park on Broadway between 63rd and 64th Sts., beginning at 5:30pm.
 Arlo Guthrie returns for a performance this year.
 Along Broadway from Columbus Circle to 68th St., 212-581-7762, winterseve.org

 (12/22-12/30) Annual Lighting of the World's Largest Hanukah Menorah.
 This whopping 32-foot-high, two-ton menorah is set up at Grand Army Plaza in midtown (Fifth Avenue and 59th Street), with lightings for the nights of Hanukah December 2nd through 10th.
 It remains lit through Jan 1.

 (12/4) For Bryant Park Winter Village's Tree Lighting and Skate-tacular this year, actor Alan Cumming will be in charge of festivities, with ice skating performances by Olympian skaters Johnny Weir, Kaetlyn Osmond, Megan Duhamel, Eric Radford and Jeremy Abbott.
 Each year, skaters do a performance of “The Lights Before Christmas,” an original story about the Light family, a group of characters made out of light.
-New Yorkers (the skaters) show Star, the youngest member of the family, how to shine.
+New Yorkers (skaters on the rink) show Star, the youngest member of the family, how to shine.
 6pm.

 (12/20-22) Paul Winter’s 39th Annual Winter Solstice Celebration takes advantage of the acoustics of the world’s largest cathedral, St. John the Divine's on the Upper West Side.
 This favorite city multimedia event will this year feature the 10-member Paul Winter Consort, gospel singer Theresa Thomason, and the 25 dancers and drummers of the Forces of Nature Dance Theatre.
 There are four performances over three days.